spacechase0/StardewValleyMods/JsonAssets/docs/README.md

 ## Use
 ### For players
-This mod does nothing on its own; you need to install content packs for it by unzipping them into your `Mods` folder.
-The mod will work automatically for any content packs that use it.
+This mod does nothing on its own; you need to install content packs by unzipping them into your `Mods` folder.
+See _Requirements_ > _Mods requiring this file_ on the Nexus mod page to find content packs.

 Before uninstalling Json Assets, make sure you remove any custom content you added in-game.